liferay/liferay-docs/distribute/publish/articles/00-publishing-your-app/05-managing-your-app.markdown

 ([liferay.com](http://liferay.com) account required!).
 Then, we covered the requirements for publishing apps, which did not differ significantly from requirements for general Liferay development.
-Next, we showed how you can publish a sample app on the Marketplace and how you can modify it as the app evolves.
+Next, we showed how you can publish apps on the Marketplace and how you can modify it as the app evolves.
 Finally, we looked at how to track the adoption of apps using view, download, and install metrics.